 For the vertical cuts I used a hand metal saw, for the horizontal ones a multitool with a saw blade.
 The multitool was the more important tool here because the horizontal cut sits right at the frame stop, where a regular saw barely has room to work.

 One thing worth keeping in mind: work slowly and measure more than once.
-The slot does not have to look pretty — it disappears under the adapter — but it has to be in the right place.
+The cutout does not have to look pretty — it disappears under the adapter — but it has to be in the right place.

 Did cutting into the frame cause any problems?